-- 8.1.
-Obligations of the Stallion Owner The stallion owner is responsible to the Rhineland Studbook for correct documentation of the stallion's breeding activity and its recording.
-In particular, the stallion owner must fulfill the following obligations: - 8.1.1.
+8.4.
+Obligations of the Stallion Owner - The stallion owner is responsible to the Rhineland Studbook for correct documentation of the stallion's breeding activity and its recording.
+In particular, the stallion owner must fulfill the following obligations:

+- 8.5.
 Activate the stallion (by payment of annual breeding dues) by October 1 prior to the year for which the stallion is being activated.
 Returning the annual stallion service report as well as the appropriate copy of each completed stallion certificate of service to the Rhineland Studbook by November 30 of each year.
-Failure to activate the stallion by October 1 by payment of annual breeding dues, or failure to file the annual stallion service report and the stallion certificates of service by November 30 incurs a penalty payable before the Rhineland Studbook can accept the tardy report. - 8.1.2.
+Failure to activate the stallion by October 1 by payment of annual breeding dues, or failure to file the annual stallion service report and the stallion certificates of service by November 30 incurs a penalty payable before the Rhineland Studbook can accept the tardy report. - 8.5.1.
 Submit a completed and signed stallion certificate of service for each mare bred.
-Failure to provide the Rhineland Studbook with a stallion certificate of service for a mare owner who has fulfilled their contractual obligations may result in suspension of a stallion's breeding approval with the Rhineland Studbook and/or the stallion owner's AHS membership. - 8.1.3.
-Observe all limitations concerning the use of stallions imposed by the Mare and Stallion Committee according to §4. - 8.1.4.
-Inform the Rhineland Studbook of (i) any change of ownership of a stallion; (ii) any change of location of a stallion; (iii) the death of the stallion; or (iv) any event which indicates that the stallion may no longer be available for breeding. - 8.2.
+Failure to provide the Rhineland Studbook with a stallion certificate of service for a mare owner who has fulfilled their contractual obligations may result in suspension of a stallion's breeding approval with the Rhineland Studbook and/or the stallion owner's AHS membership. - 8.5.2.
+Observe all limitations concerning the use of stallions imposed by the Mare and Stallion Committee according to §4. - 8.5.3.
+Inform the Rhineland Studbook of (i) any change of ownership of a stallion; (ii) any change of location of a stallion; (iii) the death of the stallion; or (iv) any event which indicates that the stallion may no longer be available for breeding. - 8.6.
 Stallion Service Report At the end of the breeding season, owners/agents of activated stallions are sent an annual stallion service report.
 The stallion owner is obliged to keep a list of mares bred along with the name and address of the owner and submit this entire list as an annual stallion service report to the Rhineland Studbook by November 30.
-The annual stallion service report must contain the following information: - a) the name and registration number (where known) of each mare bred; - b) the breed of each mare (where known); - c) all dates of breeding and/or shipping of semen; - d) the name and address of the mare's owner/leasee; - e) the signature of the stallion owner or their representative. - 8.3.
-Stallion Certificates of Service At the end of the breeding season, owners/agents of activated stallions are sent stallion certificates of service.
-The stallion owner is obliged to issue a stallion certificate of service for each mare bred and submit the original certificate to the Rhineland Studbook by November 30 of each year.
-Duplicates are retained by the stallion owner/agent.
-The stallion certificate of service must include: - a) the name and registration number (where known) of the mare; - b) the name and number of the stallion; - c) all dates concerning breeding and/or shipping of semen; - d) the name and address of the mare's owner/leasee; - e) the signature of the stallion owner or their representative.
+The annual stallion service report must contain the following information: - a) the name and registration number (where known) of each mare bred; - b) the breed of each mare (where known); - c) all dates of breeding and/or shipping of semen; - d) the name and address of the mare's owner/leasee; - e) the signature of the stallion owner or their representative.